Joystream/joystream/testnets/acropolis/storage-staking-module.md

   - role_account is not an active storage provider

 ### Side effects
-  - Update balance lock on role account to become liquid after UnbondingPeriod
+  - Balance lock updated on role account, so funds become liquid after UnbondingPeriod
   - Remove role account from `RoleAccountsByTrancheId`, `RoleAccounts`, `RoleAccountIdsByMemberId`, `StorageProviderInfoByRoleAccount`
-  - If `punish` is true slash stake amount from role account
+  - If `punish` is true, slash stake amount from role account

 ## On Initialize
 Clear expired entry requests.